Student Code of Conduct Policy

 Fire Safety

-• Intentionally or recklessly activating a fire alarm without cause.
+- Intentionally or recklessly activating a fire alarm without cause is prohibited.

-• Damaging and/or tampering with fire safety equipment.
+- Damaging and/or tampering with fire safety equipment is prohibited.

-• Engaging in other unapproved/prohibited behavior that may cause fire safety concerns.
+- Engaging in other unacceptable behavior that may cause fire safety concerns is prohibited.

 Gambling

-Gambling for money or other items of value on campus or at College-sponsored events is prohibited except as expressly permitted by the College and law.
+- Gambling for money or other items of value on campus or at College-sanctioned events is prohibited except as expressly permitted by the College and state and/or federal law.

 Harassment

-• Intentionally engaging in a course of conduct that serves no legitimate purpose and would seriously terrify, threaten, or intimidate a reasonable person.
+- Intentionally engaging in a course of conduct that serves no legitimate purpose and would seriously terrify, threaten, or intimidate a reasonable person; including general stalking behavior not required to be gender or sex-based.

 Hazing